mrak/stubby4node/README.md

 Submit `POST` requests to `localhost:81` or load a file (-f) with the following structure:

+* `request`: describes the client's call to the server
+   * `method`: GET/POST/PUT/DELETE/etc.
+   * `url`: the URI string.
+GET parameters should also be included inline here
+   * `post`: a string matching the textual body of the response.
+* `response`: describes the server's response to the client
+   * `headers`: a key/value map of headers the server should use in it's response
+   * `wait`: the time in milliseconds the server should wait before responding.
+Useful for testing timeouts and latency
+   * `content`: the textual body of the server's response to the client
+   * `status`: the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)

 #### YAML (file only)
 ```yaml
 -  request: